RWTHjupyter

 • Redundant Dual 10 GigE links

-Additionally, 1 of the nodes is equipped with 2x NVIDIA Tesla T4 GPGPUs
+Additionally, one of the nodes is equipped with 2x NVIDIA Tesla T4 GPGPUs.

 Software Configuration